PannetonB/Ocean-Optics-spectro-with-usb4java-in-R/docs/OO_USB4000_w_usb4java_in_R.md

 # Introduction

 The usb4java library[^1] is used to communicate with a USB peripheral.
-It used to interact with an Ocean Optics Inc. USB4000 spectrometers.
+It used to interact with an Ocean Optics Inc. USB4000 spectrometer.

 This library was used to build a collection of R functions stored in __*playWith_usbjava.R*__ file.
-The commands required to communicate with the spectrometer are detailed in the device technical manual[^2].
+The commands required to communicate with the spectrometer via the USB port are detailed in the device technical manual[^2].

 [^1]: http://usb4java.org/
 [^2]: USB4000-OEM-Data-Sheet.pdf stored in the __Doc__ of the RSTudio project __OceanOptics_with_usb4java_in_R__.